hmcln/digital-garden/content/index.md

 - I am currently interested in creating physical media players and personal devices on the STM32 architecture using the Rust [embassy project](https://github.com/embassy-rs/embassy).
-- I collect physical media and now exclusively listen to and consume music I physically and digitally own - [reasonable media consumption](notes/reasonable-media-consumption.md).
+- I collect physical media and now exclusively listen to and consume music I physically and digitally own - [within reason](notes/reasonable-media-consumption.md).
 This is done on my [iPod Classic](#TODO).
 - I am a full-stack developer in my profession, however I do not have much to say about that at the moment.
 I am interested in Typescript standards and DevEx